FarronF/limerick-council-meetings/meetings/2017/11/09-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Meeting of Municipal District of Adare-Rathkeale - 10th October 2017.md

 and engage with Irish Water in relation to same and highlighted the need for private

-houses to ensure that their sewerage connections were properly vented.--- 2
+houses to ensure that their sewerage connections were properly vented.
+---
+2

 Members raised the ongoing need for greater Garda resources to be allocated to the